PowerMogli/MicroORM/README.md

 RabbitDB
 ========

 A simple abstraction of data access.
-Simple, feature-rich, clean and hopefully efficent :)
+Simple, feature-rich, clean and hopefully efficent.
+Works like to conjure a white rabbit out of a hat  :)

 Simple
 ----------